Leaving a Pet When You Need to be Away

 Pet sitters are essentially babysitters for dogs, cats and other pets.
-Your pet sitter can be a professional that your hire or a friend or family member.
+Your pet sitter can be a professional that you hire or a friend or family member.
 The level of service from a pet server can vary.
-The primary role of a sitter is to have to check on your pet periodically and dispense food, take care of their bathroom breaks, and provide social playtime.
+The primary role of a sitter is to check on your pet periodically and dispense food, take care of their bathroom breaks, and provide social playtime.

 Pet Boarding Options

 Pet boarding is a service where you take your pets to be taken care of.
 You may be more familiar with the other name for pet boarding which is a kennel.
 In recent years the level of service available has increased significantly.
 Some places are bare bones and will take care of the essential needs of your pet, while others are more like going to summer camp with a range of activities to keep them occupied, and others are more like spas for pets to be pampered to their heart's content.
 Since service can vary we recommend that pet owners check out any facility to make sure it is where they would like to leave their pet.